MultiverseLearningProducts/swe/src/bootcamp/wk3/day2.md

 ## Assignment
   * If you did not complete Week 2 Day 5's assignment to implement Sequelize, please download [this solution code](https://github.com/MultiverseLearningProducts/swe-solutions/blob/main/bootcamp/wk3/day2/populateDB.js).
 Run `node populateDB.js` to load the restaurant json file and insert matching rows into the Restaurant, Menu and MenuItems tables.
-  * Create a new view layout called `home.handlebars` and include Handlebars code to loop through the array of Restaurants and display its name and number of menus.
+  * Create a new view layout called `home.handlebars` and include Handlebars code to loop through the array of restaurants and display the restaurant name and number of menus.
 Don't worry about the Menu or MenuItems at this stage, we will add this in tomorrow.
   * Modify your `server.js` file to perform `Restaurant.findAll` and pass the resulting data into `home`
   * Add the correct associations to the Menu and Restaurant classes as described earlier in this page)
-  * Display the image associated with each restaurant.

 ---
 **Note:**